Office of Academics

 Currently enrolled students who have a complaint first should try to work out the problem by discussing it in a factual and professional manner with those persons most involved with the issue.
 Many complaints can be resolved when a student makes an effort to honestly communicate his/her frustrations or concerns.
 If a student has a complaint related to a specific course in which he or she is enrolled, the student should first consult with the instructor of the course.
 If necessary, the instructor will consult the academic chair responsible for the course regarding guidance on how to best resolve the student’s concern.
-For all other campus complaints (academic and non-academic) that the student cannot resolve informally with the parties involved, the student should follow the Student Complaint Process .
+For all other campus complaints (academic and non-academic) that the student cannot resolve informally with the parties involved, the student should follow the Formal Student Complaint policy .
 The process includes the instructions, timelines and official complaint form.

 Types of Complaints EXCLUDED from this Reporting Procedure